rjuang/flstudio-arturia-keylab-mk2/README.md

 ## Demo (of earlier version)
 [![](http://img.youtube.com/vi/QKSYk8M9E0I/0.jpg)](http://www.youtube.com/watch?v=QKSYk8M9E0I "Demo of Earlier Version of Script")

+## Discussion Thread
+There is a discussion thread you can provide feedback or ask questions at [here](https://forum.image-line.com/viewtopic.php?f=1994&t=243170)

 ## Setting Up
 You can simply clone this project into the folder:
 ```
 Documents/Image-Line/FL Studio/Settings/Hardware/
 ```
 Then in FL Studio, goto `Options->Midi Settings` and select your Arturia device (the DAW one) under `Input` section.
-Click the `Controller type` drop down and select `Arturia Keylab mkII`.

-IMPORTANT:
+### For Macs ###

+Follow the tips and instructions [here](https://www.arturia.com/faq/keylabmkii/keylab-mkii-tips-tricks) for setting up the ports correctly.
+Scroll down to "FL Studio" section at the very bottom of the link.

+In the instructions, instead of selecting "Mackie Control Universal" select my script `Arturia Keylab mkII DAW (MIDIIN2/MIDIOUT2)` under the scripts column.

+## For Windows ##
+Follow the tips and instructions [here](https://www.arturia.com/faq/keylabessential/keylab-essential-tips-tricks) for setting up the ports correctly.
+These are instructions for Keylab essential but the setup is the same as Keylab mkII.
+I reference this one because it has a screenshot from a Windows setup.

+In the instructions, instead of selecting "Mackie Control Universal" select my script `Arturia Keylab mkII DAW (MIDIIN2/MIDIOUT2)` under the scripts column.

+## IMPORTANT ##
 When using your keyboard, make sure that you set it to use the DAW mode (i.e., the DAW button is selected as opposed to the User or Analog Lab buttons).

 ## What's Done